code-with-amitk/Code-examples/Threads_Processes_IPC/IPC/synchronization/Mutex/README.md

 <a name=mut></a>
 ## Mutex / Mutual Exculsion / Locking mechanism / Block / Sleep
-- if 1 thread is in CS other cannot enter, Return value: None, Parameters: None
+if 1 thread is in CS other cannot enter, Return value: None, Parameters: None
+<a name=how></a>
-- **How Mutex is internally implemented?**
+#### How Mutex is internally implemented?
 - Mutex is kernel maintained lock(a data structure) that we set before using a shared resource and release after using it.
 Mutex keeps track of who currently has exclusive access to the data.
 - When the lock is set, no other thread can access the locked region of code.
 Mutex lock will only be released by the thread who locked it.
+<a name=wake></a>
+#### Wake up?
+- When call to mutex.unlock() comes, signal is sent to scheduler.
+Scheduler checks all threads waiting on mutex.
+- if 1000 threads are waiting, wakeup call to activate 1000 comes(also called **thundering herd**), but scheduler wakes up 1 thread(at its discretion) & 999 falls to sleep.

 <a name=mp></a>
 ### Problems with Mutex